Carrières

 Responsibilities:

-• Provide expert technical direction and support to engineering workgroups, technicians and personnel for the operation, maintenance, repair and commissioning of all reactive and HVDC equipment.
+• Provide technical direction to technicians and maintenance personnel for maintaining, testing and commissioning new, refurbished, and existing control systems.

 Qualifications: